Skip to content

 The robot's feet are surrounded by a ring that indicates the directions to different objects on the field.
 The direction to the ball is shown in orange.
 The directions to other robots are depicted in their jersey colors.
 Just outside the ring, the directions to the two goals are shown, again marked by the team colors.
 The larger a ring segment is, the closer the object.

 On the shoulders of the robot, the current score is depicted (left: goals scored; right: goals conceded; these are actually points instead of goals in simulation).
+Next to the goals scored, a plus sign is shown if the alternate tactic is active (see below).
 At the top of the jersey, the remaining time in the half is shown.
 Below, either the current game state, the current set play, or the fact that the robot is penalized can be seen.
 During a set play and the first 10 seconds after a kick-off as well as when the robot is penalized, the remaining time is shown below.
 In case of a set play or a kick-off, an arrow next to the remaining time in the half indicates the attacking team (left: own team; right: opponent team).
+If the teammate is playing the ball, an arrow pointing downward is shown, indicating to back-off from the ball.

 Gamepad Control